Francisco-Branco-2/Tesla-DCF-Valuation-/README.md

 ---

 ## How to Run
-1. Just download the excel file, and open on Oficce app on your desktop.
+1. Just download the Excel file and open it in the Office app on your desktop.